Border Patrol Agent

 I'm fostering children (U.S. Citizens) of an illegal immigrant.
 I have reason to think once the state gives the kids back their mom is going to take them to Mexico.
 Can an illegal immigrant parent take U.S. Citizen kids across the border to live?

-Asked by Concerned Foster Parent about 11 years ago
+Asked by Concerned Foster Parent over 11 years ago

 I'm not entirely sure, but I'd believe so.
 Children are always at the mercy of their parents decision, regardless of their citizenship.
 A case would have to be made to the authorities (child protective services) to warrant removing the children from their parents.